Breakfast by country: Pakistan

+In Pakistan, breakfast can consist of paratha (a South Asian flatbread) and an omelette with black milk tea.
+Another common dish is nihari.
+Nihari is a popular meat-based dish, originally from Old Delhi.
+It may be served with various South Asian flatbreads (such as the aforementioned paratha).
+When Pakistan gained independence in 1947, numerous immigrants from Delhi settled in Karachi and established their own restaurants.
+As a result, nihari is associated with Pakistani cuisine.
+The dish's name comes from an Arabic word for “morning” (nehar).
+Other common dishes eaten for breakfast in Pakistan include halwa poori and siri paya.

 Philippines

 A typical Filipino breakfast usually includes one or more fried eggs (either scrambled or sunny side-up), tocino, dried fish known as tuyo, tapa, and fried rice, normally seasoned with garlic.
 The word silog is a portmanteau of sinangag (garlic fried rice) and itlog (egg), which form the basis of many breakfast combinations.
 These combinations include tapsilog (with tapa), tocilog (with tocino), and longsilog (with longganisa).
 Breakfast is usually served at seven in the morning since school classes start relatively early.
 If a cooked breakfast is unavailable, a bread called pandesal is eaten instead, together with cheese, peanut butter, jam, or kesong puti as spreads.

 Taiwan

-Traditional Taiwanese breakfasts consists of a variety of dishes, usually containing a lot of carbohydrates and proteins to start off the day.
-In northern Taiwan, shaobing and youtiao are common and usually washed down by a hot glass of soymilk or rice milk.
+Traditional Taiwanese breakfasts consist of a variety of dishes, usually containing a lot of carbohydrates and proteins to start off the day.
+In northern Taiwan, shaobing and youtiao are common and usually washed down by a hot or cold glass of soymilk or rice milk.
 Other popular dishes include scallion pancake, turnip cake, and danbing.
 Down south, typical breakfast dishes include milkfish congee, eel noodles, tube rice pudding, beef soup and bubble tea.